treasure-chest

 Essence for “Experts”: Your Navigational Sternum and Pelvis (Patrons)

 Expand on one of our most popular lessons as you learn to sense your sternum in action, using self-touch and a clarified image of a compass rose.
 Relax into riddles that integrate your sternum with familiar movements of Your Navigational Pelvis.
-Enjoy how this new suppleness of your chest improves your neck and spine, the function of your hips, and your relationship with the internal and external world.
+Enjoy how this new suppleness of your chest improves your neck and spine, the function of your hips, and relationships with the internal and external world.

 September 15, 2025